-5. Lemon juice – Prepare a home-made citrus solution by putting lemons in boiled water overnight.
+5. Lemon juice – Prepare a homemade citrus solution by putting lemons in boiled water overnight.
 Spray the solution all over the dog, especially behind the ears, around the head, at the base of the tail and in the armpits.
 You may similarly prepare Orange oil, also a tick repellent.

-7. Apple Cider Vinegar – Add 2 tablespoons of the apple cider vinegar (without honey) to your dog’s food or water bowl as a preventative measure against ticks and fleas.
+7. Apple Cider Vinegar – Add 2 tablespoons of apple cider vinegar (without honey) to your dog’s food or water bowl as a preventative measure against ticks and fleas.

-8. Eucalyptus Oil – Boil 15-20 Eucalyptus leaves in a liter of water for approximately 10 minutes.
+8. Eucalyptus Oil – Boil 15-20 Eucalyptus leaves in a litre of water for approximately 10 minutes.
 Use it after 3-4 hours… once it cools down by spraying on your dog’s fur to ward off ticks.

 9. Tea Tree Oil and Cinnamon Oil with their medicinal properties also help in getting rid of ticks.